Make-Magazine/makerfaire/wp-content/plugins/exports-and-reports/readme.txt

 1. Activate this plugin

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

-== Official Support ==

-Exports and Reports - Support Forums: http://scottkclark.com/forums/exports-and-reports/

-== About the Plugin Author ==

-Scott Kingsley Clark from SKC Development -- Scott specializes in WordPress and Pods CMS Framework development using PHP, MySQL, and AJAX.
-Scott is also a developer on the Pods CMS Framework plugin

 == Features ==